Kris Bryant Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.47 team ERA ranks 21st across all league pitching staffs.
+- The Marlins have a 4.47 team ERA that ranks 21st across all MLB pitching staffs.

-- The Marlins rank 19th in baseball in home runs allowed (58 total, 1.2 per game).
+- The Marlins rank 17th in baseball in home runs surrendered (58 total, 1.2 per game).

-- The Marlins will send Perez (1-0) out to make his third start of the season.
+- Alcantara (1-5) gets the starting nod for the Marlins in his 10th start of the season.
+He has a 5.21 ERA in 57 2/3 innings pitched, with 54 strikeouts.

-- In his last time out on Thursday, the righty threw five innings against the Washington Nationals, allowing one earned run while surrendering three hits.
+- His most recent time out came on Saturday against the San Francisco Giants, when the right-hander went 5 2/3 innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.